odrevet/Multi-Picture-Object/README.md

 ## Command line

-This PHP script can be used with a Command Line Interface
+This PHP script can be used with a Command Line Interface by calling cli.php with the php binary :

 * Command line arguments:

-MANDATORY COMMAND LINE ARGUMENTS

 <pre>
-	-l FILENAME : left jpg file
+	-l FILENAME : left jpg file (mandatory argument)
-	-r FILENAME : right jpg file
+	-r FILENAME : right jpg file (mandatory argument)
-	-o FILENAME : output MPO file name to produce
+	-o FILENAME : output MPO file name to produce (defaults to output.mpo)
 </pre>

 * example :